 How to make a betta tunnel

-A betta tunnel can be made from any tubular material providing it is not toxic.
-PVC piping is great for making tunnels and you can cover it in an aquarium moss or any type of plant that can attach itself.
+A betta tunnel can be made from any tubular material, provided it is not toxic.
+PVC piping is great for making tunnels, and you can cover it in an aquarium moss or any type of plant that can attach itself.

 I have written an article that describes some aquarium plants that attach to ornaments, driftwood, and rocks which you can find here: Aquarium Plants That Grow On Rocks And Driftwood.

 Although it is quite possible for your betta fish to get lonely or bored, you can also see that there are plenty of ways to keep your betta fish happy and entertained.

 Many people keep fish just as decoration in their homes but never really interact with the fish, which is fine for most community fish.
 However, betta fish are quite intelligent, and because they often live alone, they will benefit from some gentle interaction.